darkhorse-solution/darkhorse-solution/README.md

 ## ✨ About Me

 Hello!
-I'm **[Your Name]**, a passionate and experienced Blockchain and Full Stack Developer based in [Your Location].
+I'm **DarkHorse-Solutionist**, a passionate and experienced Blockchain and Full Stack Developer based in [Your Location].
 I thrive on building innovative solutions and love working on both the frontend and backend of applications.

 ## 🛠️ Skills